 9. Elastic Load Balancer (ELB) data processing fees

 ELB helps improve the availability of your applications and services by redistributing incoming web traffic across different EC2 instances.
 When you use an Amazon Elastic Load Balancer, Amazon will charge you for the data processing, which includes the traffic forwarded to your instances and any data processed by the load balancer, such as SSL/TLS offloading, connection draining, and content-based routing.

 10. Unused EC2 instance reservation fees

 Using the reserved instances pricing model is a great way to save money.
-It’s still important, however, to keep abreast of your usage of reserved instances — you will be charged for the reserved capacity regardless of whether you use them or not until you haven’t released the reservation.
+It’s still essential, however, to keep abreast of your usage of reserved instances — you will be charged for the reserved capacity regardless of whether you use them or not until you haven’t released the reservation.

 11. Amazon ElastiCache node cache storage fees

 ElastiCache reduces the load on databases and offloads intensive workloads, thus improving the application performance.
 However, when using ElastiCache, remember that you will be charged for the storage used by the cache nodes and every snapshot taken of the cache.

 12. Amazon SES sending limits and additional fees

 By and large, it’s always a good idea to use Amazon Simple Email Service (SES) to send a large volume of emails, as it’s a reliable and cost-effective service.
 However, you should be aware of certain sending limits, such as the maximum number of recipients per message and the maximum number of daily messages.
 You are allowed to exceed these limits, but in such cases, you will be subject to additional charges.
 What’s more, SES offers other features that aren’t provided for free — these include email sending domains, dedicated IPs, and email analytics.